rexologue/news-aggregator/README.md

    - `MODEL_NAME` – Hugging Face model id (default `Qwen/Qwen3-4B-Instruct-2507-FP8`).
    - `MODEL_QUANTIZATION` – Optional vLLM quantization argument (default `fp8`).
    - `MODEL_PORT` – internal port for the vLLM server (default `8001`).
+   - `MODEL_LOCAL_PATH` – absolute path to a directory containing `config.json`
+     and `.safetensors`/`.bin` weights.
+If unset the service looks for `/models` and falls back to remote downloads when missing.
    - `FETCH_INTERVAL_SECONDS` – delay between RSS refresh cycles (default 1800).
    - `SUMMARY_MAX_CHARS` – maximum number of characters sent to the LLM for summarisation (default 4000).
    - `VLLM_USE_TORCH_COMPILE` – set to `0` to disable PyTorch compilation if you
      run on a host without a working compiler toolchain.
 The provided Docker image includes the required build utilities so compilation is enabled by default.

 4. Start the service: